jakejscott/aws-cdk-phone-verify-api/plan.md

 * Adding unit tests to the check endpoint

-# Serverless dotnet - E12: Building with Github actions
+# Serverless dotnet - E12: Building with Github Actions

 * Build the code using Github actions
 * Run the unit tests